Pressure on, Pep: Guardiola extension must result in Champions League success for Man City | Goal.com

 Paris Saint-Germain have had a similar financial backing, which resulted in them reaching last season’s final.
 Premier League rivals Tottenham, meanwhile, managed to find their own route to the showpiece in 2018-19 despite not having had anywhere near the same amount of money spent on them when compared to City.

-To their credit, City have competently got to grips with qualifying from the group stages of the competition without too many issues, and have reached the knockout stages in their last seven attempts.
+To their credit, City have competently got to grips with qualifying from the group stage of the competition without too many issues, and have reached the knockout stages in their last seven attempts.

 This season is no exception, with three victories from their opening three matches ahead of Wednesday’s trip to Olympiacos putting Guardiola’s side on schedule for another early qualification and the opportunity to put all their focus on addressing their disappointing Premier League start.